 And finally, a fun fact about you…

-I have recently taken up roller derby and am hoping to pass my minimum skills tests and start training with the Portsmouth Roller Wenches very soon.
+I have recently taken up roller derby and after passing my minimum skills test in March 2017 I am now a member of the B Team with the Portsmouth Roller Wenches.
 It’s such a fun sport, you get to roller skate, meet amazing friends and get your aggression out in a constructive and competitive way.
 It’s one of the only sports where there are more women competing than men and I’m absolutely loving meeting all these strong, ambitious women and seeing them compete in this very physical sport, also being in a female dominated environment is not something I am used to working in a Physics department, so it’s a really nice change!